This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• To a large bowl, add the shrimp, salt, pepper, and Cajun seasoning.
+• To a large bowl, add the 1 pound large shrimp, Kosher salt and ground pepper, and 2 tablespoons Cajun seasoning.
 Toss well to evenly coat.

 • Cook for 2-3 minutes per side, or until pink and opaque.

-• Garnish with fresh parsley and serve with lime wedges.
-Serve over cooked rice, if desired.
+• Garnish with fresh parsley and serve with Lime wedges.
+Serve over cooked jasmine rice, if desired.

 Notes